Wahroonga railway station: History

-Establishment of the Wahroonga railway station

 Railway and tramway plans for the area were discussed by the authorities in the 1880s.

-Wahroonga station opened on 1 January 1890 as Pearce's Corner when the North Shore line opened from Hornsby to St Leonards.
-It was renamed Wahroonga on 30 August 1890.
+With the building of the North Shore Line from Hornsby to St Leonards, a station was constructed under the name Noonan's Platform due to the close proximity of a property belonging to Patrick Noonan within the new railway's boundary.
+The station officially opened on 1 January 1890 as Pearce's Corner.
+It was renamed Wahroonga only eight months later, on 30 August 1890.

+At this time, Wahroonga was a short brick faced platform and small timber building located on the south side of the single line.
+The entire station lay south of a level crossing with then Noonan's Road, later renamed Coonanbarra Road.

-The single-track North Shore railway line that went from Hornsby to St Leonards in 1890 finally reached Milsons Point in 1893.
+The single-track North Shore railway line that went from Hornsby to St Leonards in 1890, constructed by E. Pritchard & Co. contractor, reached Milsons Point in 1893.
 The North Shore Ferry Company had been carrying passengers from Milsons Point to Circular Quay since the 1860s and by the 1890s around 5 million people crossed the harbour by this means every year.
 Offering suburban subdivisions along the railway line in advance of the stations, speculators developed Ku-ring-gai well before completion of the North Shore Bridge in 1932 set off another flurry of real estate promotion.
 Ku-ring-gai grew slowly in the 19th century, its population being 4,000 by 1901.
 However, over the next two decades its population quadrupled.
 By this time, with its large residences in beautiful, leafy surrounds, it had changed from a district with a dubious reputation to one that attracted people of high socio-economic status, 73 per cent of whom were home owners.

-When the railway line came through the North Shore from St. Leonards to Hornsby, a station opened in this area on 1 January 1890 and was called Pearce's Corner.
-The construction name had been Noonan's Platform because the property belonging to Patrick Noonan came within the new railway's boundary.
-The name was changed to Wahroonga on 30 August 1890.
-The section between Hornsby and St. Leonards was built by E. Pritchard & Co. contractor.

-A short brick faced platform and small timber building stood on the south side of the single line.
-This was south of a level crossing with then Noonan's Road, later renamed Coonanbarra Road.
-The station name was changed to Wahroonga on 30 October 1890.

-24 October 1901 Pymble News reported "trees have been planted on the sides of the station.
+On 24 October 1901, Pymble News reported that "trees have been planted on the sides of the station.
 This work will add immeasurably to the attractions of Wahroonga in the eyes of visitors to the Railway Station.".
 These trees were Californian desert fan palms (Washingtonia robusta).

 The present station building at Wahroonga, together with the road bridge over the line and pedestrian steps at Redleaf Avenue was provided about 1906 in anticipation of the double line.
 A duplicated line was completed in May 1909 and the 12 mile section between Hornsby and Milson's Point was opened in early 1910.
 Island platforms were part of the duplication arrangements.
 The booking/station master's office is located in the platform building at the Sydney end adjacent to two ticket issuing windows.
 The pedestrian footbridge at Coonanbarra Road was built at this time when the level crossing was closed.